Miami City Ballet

 In 2012, Lourdes Lopez was chosen to replace founding artistic director Edward Villella.
+Much like Villella, Lopez was a soloist and principal dancer at NYCB.
+Lopez is greatly influenced by George Balanchine and Jerome Robbins.
+Gonzalo Garcia was named the artistic director in 2025 after Lopez announced that the 2024-25 season would be her last with the company.

 Miami City Ballet features an international ensemble of over 50 dancers.
-The company has an active repertoire of 88 ballets and performs over 75 times annually.
+The company has an active repertoire of 88 ballets, including 9 world premiers, and performs over 75 times annually.
 Miami City Ballet serves as the resident ballet company in theaters in the Fort Lauderdale, Miami, and West Palm Beach areas.
 In addition, the company regularly tours both domestically and internationally.
-Its North American appearances include the Kennedy Center, the 1996 Olympic Arts Festival, Jacob's Pillow Dance Festival, the Los Angeles Music Center, Spoleto Festival USA, Harris Theater (Chicago) and the New York City Center; while theaters and festivals in Europe, Central America, and South America have hosted the company.
+Its North American appearances include the Kennedy Center, the 1996 Olympic Arts Festival, Jacob's Pillow Dance Festival, the Los Angeles Music Center, Spoleto Festival USA, Harris Theater (Chicago), the New York City Center, and the Lincoln Center; while theaters and festivals in Europe, Central America, and South America have hosted the company.

 Along with the ballet company, Miami City Ballet hosts a ballet school for students aging between 3 and 18.
 The school is split into three divisions: Children's division (ages 3 to 7), Student division (ages 8 to 13), and Pre-Professional division (ages 14 to 18).
 Students must audition to be placed in a division.
 Like the company, the school focuses on the Balanchine method (or Balanchine technique).
 MCB school students have the opportunity to perform in the yearly Nutcracker performance that the Miami City Ballet company puts together, and there are a number of intensive summer programs that students are eligible to attend.

+Dancers

+As of February 2024, the Miami City Ballet Dancers are: